Glossary Contact us

 YAGNI (You Aren’t Gonna Need It)

-Don’t add code or features that you don’t need right now.
-Only build what you need.
+Don’t add code or features until you actually need them.